Keder - An Education on it's Design and Use

 It is certainly not a standard maintenance activity, but one of the aspects of keder-connected structures is that they are modular and thus panels can be interchanged and replaced.
 So, when and if a panel is faded, damaged, or has reached the end of its practical life, the owner of the structure does have the option of purchasing new panels.
 This may be an expensive maintenance option.
 But it is certainly cheaper than buying an entirely new building.
 And the new panels come with brand new keder !

 There is a full plate of information in the marketplace from various keder makers, keder component suppliers, make-it-yourself equipment manufacturers, importers, resellers, and manufacturers who endorse specific products.
-There is a growing number of keder-related accessory products and manufacturing variations pushing various marketers to make sometimes questionable claims – one says he is the only manufacturer with color coded cores when a competitor has been doing it for years; another says their brand pulls through track more easily based on the quality of fibers in the cover cloth while a competitor says a different product slides more easily because of the fabric finish.
+There is a growing number of keder-related accessory products and manufacturing variations pushing various marketers to make sometimes questionable claims – one says he is the only manufacturer with colour coded cores when a competitor has been doing it for years; another says their brand pulls through track more easily based on the quality of fibers in the cover cloth while a competitor says a different product slides more easily because of the fabric finish.
 One company will sell you a special insert to install in the leading end of a keder run while another will tell you that such an add-on device is a waste of time, etc. etc. etc. It is a lot to sort through.

 No one should doubt the good intentions of the people involved with these various products but it is important to sort through all the market information to be sure that each feature is appropriate for the each user’s specific application.
 There is keder built, for example, with a reinforcing strand of wire inside its extruded core.
 But it is not clear how that feature improves the performance of the product once it is inside a track.